microsoft/WebTemplateStudio/docs/deployment.md

 ![Azure App Service Extension Update Build Notification](./resources/azure-appservice-update-build-notification.png)

 7. If you are using a Cosmos Database add the Cosmos Keys in the .env file to the Application Settings of your Azure App Service.
-To run the app in production mode set the variable NODE_ENV to production.
+To run the app in production mode set the variable NODE_ENV to production in your Application Settings.
 You can add an Application Setting by right clicking the Application Settings tab in the Azure App Service Extension.

 ![Azure App Service Extension Application Settings](./resources/azure-appservice-application-settings.png)